 What exactly motivates personnel varies from organization to organization, but the basic rules are the same everywhere.
 If you listen to what your employees need and take the right action in response, motivation, commitment and productivity will follow almost automatically.

-Learn from Robert Half's expert recruiters so you can build a talented team of employees or advance your career.
-Operating in over 300 locations worldwide, including our recruitment consultants in Brussels, Robert Half can provide you with assistance where and when you need it.
+Learn from Robert Half’s expert recruiters so you can build a talented team of employees or advance your career.
+Operating in over 300 locations worldwide, with 12 recruitment bureaus in Belgium, including our recruitment agency in Luxembourg, Robert Half can provide you with assistance including temporary office staffing, where and when you need it.